FrankLawrence/Obsidian-Vault/Computer Programming/Computer Organization/Pipelining.md

 - [[Instruction address generator.png]] must be modified:
 	- second adder needed in decode stage to compute branch address
 	- if instruction decoder decides there is a branch -> target address is ready before end of the cycle
-	- fetch target instructino in next cycle
+	- fetch target instruction in next cycle
 ## Conditional Branches
 - comparator that tests branch condition can be moved to decode stage
 	- conditional branch decision made at same time that the target address is determined